 Address: Brontë country, West Yorkshire.
 Main campus in town, school of management three miles away.

 Ambience: University is in the heart of the former Victorian textile capital, mostly modern buildings stretching into the sky. £200m of investment is being splurged on Bradford's compact centre and the countryside is a ten minute drive away.
 The university is currently undergoing at £70m redevelopment, including new sports facilities, laboratories and teaching accommodation.

 Who's the boss?
 Human geographer and environmentalist Professor Mark Cleary.

-Research: 57th out of 115 in the Research Assessment Exercise in 2011.
+Research: 56th out of 124 in the Research Assessment Exercise.

 Nightlife: Curry house heaven.
 Various cheap drinking holes in the thriving "West End".
 Bars and club nights at the union.

 Price of a pint: £2.70 on average in Bradford but there are always tons of great deals offered by the union.

 Sporting reputation: Average- 96th out of 148 in the current BUCS league.

 Notable societies: Red Ribbon raises awareness of HIV/AIDS with events such as a man vs food contest, a winter ball and a fashion show.
 Try yoga and meditation, Infuzion dance group or partake in the Inspiring Films Festival.